Keyboard shortcuts

 1. Set a breakpoint on the line int total = ScoreUtils.totalScore(mystery); in main.

-3. Step Into to enter ScoreUtils.totalScore.
+4. When stopped there, click Step Into to enter ScoreUtils.totalScore.

-4. When the exception occurs, look at:
+5. Identify the exact line where the exception occurs, then look at:

 • The current line.